The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for condensation is blocked by algae, mold, snails, or bugs the line won’t flush out the water collected by your evaporator unit during cooling.
-This can lead to flooding in your basement, water damage to your home, as well as mold and mildew growth.
-The float switch on your indoor coil will shut off the system if it detects a blocked drain line.
+If the drain line for condensation is blocked by mold, algae or snails the line won’t flush out the water collected by your evaporator unit during cooling.
+This can result in a flooded basement, water damage in your home, and even mold and mildew growth.
+To prevent this from happening, the float switch located near your indoor evaporator coil will stop the system when it senses that the drain line is blocked.